 More than half (53 percent) of the research outputs included health, followed by education (47 percent), while play and responsive caregiving components were included in the least number of research outputs.
-Health was also included in the highest proportion of publications identified from international sources (67 percent).
-This was followed by nutrition (46 percent), while education was only included in 16 percent of such searches.
+Health was also included in the highest proportion of publications identified from international sources (66 percent).
+This was followed by nutrition (45 percent), while education was only included in 16 percent of such searches.
 The larger proportion of education outputs amongst those identified through country searches could in part be due to the team's closer engagement with education researchers, as some were found through contacts with researchers themselves.

-Almost two thirds (63 percent) of ECD research identified in Kenya is not funded.
+Almost two thirds (64 percent) of ECD research identified in Kenya is not funded.
 Where funded, international organisations are the most prevalent, funding 46 percent of the research outputs, followed by philanthropic organisations at 39 percent.
 Internal institutions (i.e., universities and research institutions) funded 7 percent of the research, while government accounted for 3 percent of the funded research.
-Most publications (91 percent) from international databases were identified as receiving funding.
+Most publications (71 percent) from international databases were identified as receiving funding.
 Of these, the main funding source was international organisations (67 percent) and external philanthropists (25 percent).
 Funding varied across the ECD components.
 International organisations and external philanthropists funded more than three quarters of research outputs identified through country-level searches and international databases.
 The exception was for play (as identified through country-level searches) which did not receive any funding.
 Funding from internal organisations identified through country-level searches was more pronounced for research outputs on responsive caregiving and education.

 Most of the research identified from country searches does not consider findings by inequality, including gender, social-economic status (poverty), disability, ethnicity or religion.
-Of the five inequalities assessed in this report, gender was the most common, and was included in 25 percent of the research outputs.
-Disability however was the least common and included in only 2 percent of research outputs.
+Of the five inequalities assessed in this report, gender was the most common, and was included in 49 percent of all included inequalities.
+Disability however was the least common accounting for 4 percent of all inequalities.
 In publications from international databases, poverty was the most common (40 percent), while ethnicity and disability were the least common (both at 9 percent).
-Among the research outputs that included the location of the study, 27 percent was conducted in rural areas.
-This was very similar to those identified from international databases (26 percent of publications).
+Among the research outputs that included the location of the study for the 2020-2022, 27 percent was conducted in rural areas.
+This was very similar to those identified from international databases (26 percent).

 Publications identified both from country searches and international databases were written by a similar proportion of male and female authors.
-Only 7 percent of research outputs reported collaboration between researchers across SSA countries, while about one in every five reported collaborations outside SSA for research from country-level searches.
+Only 8 percent of reported collaboration were between researchers across SSA countries, while about one in every five reported collaborations outside SSA for research from country-level searches.
 By contrast, from international databases, more than two thirds collaborated with researchers outside SSA.
 Researchers working on play and education were less likely to collaborate outside the country compared to the rest of the ECD components based on country-level searches.
 There were no differences in collaboration across ECD components based on searches of international databases